mulugithub/Awesome_Books_ES6/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Awesome Books] <a name="about-project"></a>
+# 📖 [Awesome Books with ES6] <a name="about-project"></a>

-**[Awesome Books]** This project was created to showcase my HTML, CSS, and JavaScript skills while working on the module two week one project.
+**[Awesome Books]** This project was created to showcase my HTML, CSS, JavaScript skills, and using ES6 modules to clean and maintanble codebase.
 HTML, CSS, and JavaScript were used to build the project.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> This awesome book project bulit with HTML , CSS and Javascript
+> This awesome book project with ES6 bulit with HTML , CSS and Javascript

 <!-- Features -->